Liu-670/NeuralNetwork-RecognizeHandwriting/README.md

 # NeuralNetwork-RecognizeHandwriting
-A basic neural network is used to recognize handwriting
+A basic neural network is used to recognize handwriting number